the-Alberich/toy_payments_engine/Dependency_Choices.md

 #### **Details**
   It makes sense to use Rust’s native test framework augmented by `rstest` to define parameterized unit tests.
 With little effort repetitive code for similar Unit Test cases can be reduced.
 For full CLI Integration Tests, `assert_cmd` alongside `predicates` can execute the binary in a controlled environment and verify both CSV output and log behavior.
 This approach strikes a balance between simplicity, test coverage, readability and maintainability.
 Property-based frameworks like `proptest` offer deeper fuzzing but add complexity, while snapshot tools like `insta` can break on innocuous formatting changes; opting for `rstest` for Unit Tests and `assert_cmd` + `predicates` for Integration Tests ensures predictable, easy-to-understand tests without heavy dependencies.

   I also considered adding something like `logtest` to validate expected errors and warnings in Unit Tests.
-It might make sense in a production-grade project, but I'm considering it out of scope for this task, so I didn't list alternatives or a full description.
+It might make sense in a production-grade project, but I'm considering it out of scope for now, so I didn't list alternatives or a full description.

 ---